Juwang110/Juwang110/README.md

 ## Hi there 👋
 # Welcome to My GitHub Profile

 Hi there!
-I'm Justin Wang, a second-year honors student at Northeastern University.
+I'm Justin Wang, an honors student at Northeastern University.
 I'm majoring in Computer Science with a concentration in Systems and a Minor in Music.

 ## 🛠️ Skills & Technologies
 - **Languages:** Java, JavaScript/TypeScript, C, SQL, HTML/CSS, C++, Git, Python, DrRacket, Assembly